SumoLogic/sumologic-kubernetes-collection/docs/v4-migration-doc.md

   This has been changed in order to make the behaviour consistent with the logs pipeline.
 Now, the extra processors should use [translated versions of some attributes][attribute_translation].

+- Enabling autoscaling for logs metadata, metrics metadata, metrics collector, otelcol instrumentation,and traces gateway by default.
+It is done by adding the `sumologic.autoscaling.enabled` parameter.

 [application_metrics_annotation]: ./collecting-application-metrics.md#application-metrics-are-exposed-one-endpoint-scenario
 [kubernetes_metrics_v3]:
   https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/release-v3/docs/collecting-kubernetes-metrics.md#collecting-kubernetes-metrics